openlibraryenvironment/edge-resource-sharing-message-services/README.md

     rabbitmqctl list_exchanges
     rabbitmqctl list_queues
     rabbitmqctl list_bindings

+If NOT using rabbit as defined below, the default configuration needs a username and password, the following matches the config from docker

+    rabbitmqctl add_user adm admpass

 The server application binds to OutboundMessageQueue.
 Whenever a message is posted to RSExchange with the routing key OutViaProtocol.# where # determines the protocol used to send.
 That message will be picked up